ywamconverge/ywamconverge.github.io/README.md

 1. Click “Next” in the Developer section for Sandbox Options.
 4:29
 1. Click “Create” without typing anything in the Apex class field.
-1. Wait for “Pending in Queue” Status to turn to
+1. Wait for “Pending in Queue” Status (about 10 minutes), and an email is received
+1. Edit the login URL in the email with subject such as "Sandbox: Dev03 is ready to use".
+1. Login using a Username suffixed with the sandbox name and your regular password, such as ".Dev03".
+Verify your identify.
+1. The URL should include "--dev03.lightning.force.com".
+1. Active Licensed users would have a Username with the sandbox appended.

 <a name="SalesforceData"></a>

-## G) Upload object data into Salesforce sandbox
+## G) Import object data into Salesforce sandbox

 Salesforce provides weekly production backup zip.
 It's triggered by a scheduled job from a service account which receives emails when done.